Cookie Dough Chocolate Truffles

 Cookie dough.
 It’s definitely my nemesis.
 I’m sure I wouldn’t need to huff and puff on the treadmill each day if I could muster some self-control when mixing up a bowl of chocolate chip cookie dough!
 The hubby always gives me the look when he catches me nibbling raw dough straight from the bowl.

-The advantage of using Melting Wafers over pure chocolate is that you won’t have to temper the wafers.
-Tempering is a tedious process that keeps the chocolate from blooming or getting getting a grayish cast as it cools.
-The truffles will still taste great, but they won’t have a glossy finish.
+- The advantage of using Melting Wafers over pure chocolate is that you won’t have to temper the wafers.
+Tempering is a tedious process that keeps the chocolate from blooming or getting a grayish cast as it cools.
+If you’re a pro at tempering, go for it, but I use Ghirardelli Melting Wafers for an easy shortcut.

 Tips for Dipping Truffles